shyamkumaryadav/pythonide/README.md

 Pending:
 file for Replace functionality
 file for changing encoding/ EOL and to save such files
-Shell like interface
+Improving the shell like interface
 Debugging
-Running the file within the application (as well as showing the output in a new   window)
+Improvement in the interface of running the file within the application (as well as showing the output in a new window)

+Features:
+1. Syntax Highlighting
+2. Bracket Matching

 Built using:
 Python 3.7.4 shell